How to Trade Stock Classic Bullish Divergence & Bearish Divergence

 This examples also uses MACD indicator

-From the above example the stocks price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the stocks price & the indicator.
-This signal warns of a possible stocks trend reversal.
+From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this highlights there's a divergence between the price & the indicator.
+This signal warns of a possible trend reversal.

-Classic bearish diverging signal warns of a possible change in the stocks trend from up to down.
-This is because even though the stocks price went higher the volume of buyers who pushed the stocks price higher was less as illustrated by the MACD indicator.
-This indicates underlying weakness of the upwards trend.
+Classic bearish diverging signal warns of a possible change in the trend from up to down.
+This is because even though the price went higher the volume of buyers who pushed the price higher was less as highlighted by the MACD indicator.
+This shows underlying weakness of the up-wards trend.